 The Club's biggest and most popular program, SEGA offers a multitude of opportunities for members to help former racing Greyhounds in many capacities as a volunteer (e.g., walking dogs at the kennel, bathing new dogs when they arrive, processing the "newbies," fostering new dogs, or hosting a "meet and greet").
 Visit the volunteer page and contact the appropriate person for your area of interest.

-The Yahoo Discussion Group List serves as the organization's "meeting place in cyberspace."
-The list is the place to post announcements of upcoming events, seek advice on a variety of Greyhound issues, tell funny stories, and mourn the loss of a long-loved hound.
-The list was founded and designed to be of and for the SEGC/SEGA community, filling a niche not offered by the more general Greyhound-interest lists that are out there for all Greyhound owners.
-New adopters are placed on the list for the first 12 months following their adoption.
-After that period membership on the list is reserved for active volunteers and/or club members.
+The Facebook Discussion Group serves as the organization's "meeting place in cyberspace."
+The group is the place to post announcements of upcoming events, seek advice on a variety of Greyhound issues, tell funny stories, and mourn the loss of a long-loved hound.
+The list was founded and designed to be of and for the SEGC/SEGA community.
+New adopters are welcome to join the group for the first 12 months following their adoption.
+After that period membership to the group is reserved for active volunteers and/or club members.

 The Pet therapy program offers an opportunity to do rewarding community service by bringing the known therapeutic benefits of pets to seniors and children and sharing a little Greyhound sunshine with them.
 The pet therapy web page contains a complete listing of available locations, days and times, and contact information.

-The Lost Hound Cooperative is a members-only benefit that provides a network to assist members in finding their lost Greyhound.
+The Lost Hound Cooperative provides a network to assist members in finding their lost Greyhound.
 Members are provided an information booklet that is loaded with good ideas related to "Grey-proofing" your home, and then what to do when your hound is lost.
-A refrigerator magnet is also provided with pertinent contact information and phone numbers to call.

 The GreySitting Exchange program is a members-only benefit that allows members to have their Greyhound stay in the home of another member and Greyhound owner while they are out of town.
 At $5 per day per dog, it's a low-cost alternative to boarding or engaging a dog sitter.
 Click here for more information.

-The annual field trip to the Birmingham Race Course is an educational experience that allows a behind-the-scenes look at a Greyhound racing kennel and a day in the life of a racing Greyhound.
+The annual field trip to a nearby race track is an educational experience that allows a behind-the-scenes look at a Greyhound racing kennel and a day in the life of a racing Greyhound.

 VPI Insurance offers a 5% group discount.
 Policies cover medical problems and conditions related to accidents and illnesses (including cancer).
 Coverage is available for dogs, cats, birds, and other exotics.
 Visit any licensed veterinarian, worldwide.